NathanPERIER/configs/shell/bash/README.md

 > Note: if the variable `colour_support` is set to `yes`, automatic colouring will be enabled for `ls`, `grep` and `ip` (i.e. the text will coloured only if the output is a terminal).
 This is autodetected in the variables script but can be overridden.

+### Prompt

+There are several prompts presets that can be enabled by setting the `prompt_style` and `colour_prompt_style` in the local configurtion file.
+By default, `colour_prompt_style` takes the value of `prompt_style`, which is the `default` prompt.

+For coloured prompts, the user can also define the `user_colour_code` and `path_colour_code` (from `30` to `37`) to tweak the colours.
+By default, the username and hostname are in green for non-root users and mangenta for root, and the path is in blue.

+If the variable `prompt_detect_sudo` is set to `true`, the prompt will display `(user as root)` instead of `root` as the user when it detects that the `sudo` command is being used.
+This is not enabled for the `basic` prompt.

+If the variable `prompt_shorten_path` is set to `true` and there is an executable in `PATH` called `pwd-short`, the prompt will use this instead of the default path.
+It is one way to reduce the space taken by the prompt when working with very long paths.
+This is not enabled for the `basic` prompt.

+If the `PS1` variable is defined in the local configuration file, the prompt style variables must be set to `local` to prevent the script from overriding the value.

+Here are the values that can be used for prompt styles :

+#### `basic`

+The most classic style of bash prompt that most distributions will use by default.
+This is the only preset that does not support `prompt_detect_sudo` and `prompt_shorten_path`.

+#### `default`

+Essentially the same as `basic`, but supports all the configuration variables.

+#### `owo`

+For colour prompts only.
+Displays a face at the left of the prompt that gets sadge when a command fails.

+Detects if the previous command ended at the beginning of a new line and goes to the next line if necessary.

+#### `multiline`

+For colour prompts only.
+Displays the prompt on two lines with :

+- The date, the error code (if non-zero) and the path on the first line
+- The user and the hostname

+Detects if the previous command ended at the beginning of a new line and goes to the next line if necessary.